 And as Chase Walker discovers, learning the truth about who you are can be as elusive—and as magical—as chasing fireflies on a summer night.

-- Also by Charles Martin: The Water Keeper, Send Down the Rain, Long Way Gone, and When Crickets Cry
+- Also by Charles Martin: The Water Keeper, The Mountain Between Us, Send Down the Rain, and When Crickets Cry

 Charles Martin is a New York Times and USA TODAY bestselling author.
 He and his wife, Christy, live in Jacksonville, Florida.
 Learn more at charlesmartinbooks.com; Instagram: @storiedcareer; Twitter: @storiedcareer; Facebook: @Author.Charles.Martin.